ben-meeker/go-soap/README.md

    }
    ```

-3. Create a new XML file template using the struct field name inside curly braces as variable placeholders
+3. Create a new XML file template using the struct field name inside curly braces as variable placeholders.
+You can also dotwalk by using the following syntax, if your structs are nested: {InputValues.Fahrenheit} (see examples folder)
     ```xml
    <?xml version="1.0" encoding="utf-8"?>
    <soap12:Envelope xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xmlns:xsd="http://www.w3.org/2001/XMLSchema" xmlns:soap12="http://www.w3.org/2003/05/soap-envelope">